kvlimon/Dr_Quine/README.md

 their outputs.
 Quines are possible in any Turing-complete programming language, as a direct consequence of **Kleene's recursion theorem**.

-## Fixed points & Kleene's theorem
+## Kleene's recursion theorem

-**Kleene’s theorem** concerns functions that take an input value and return another output value.
-Some of these functions may have fixed points, that is, input values for which the output is identical to the input.

-Let’s take an example to illustrate this.
-Suppose we have a very simple mathematical function that doubles a number.
-If we take the number 2 and apply it to this function, we get 4.
-If we take 4 again and apply it to the function, we get 8.
-This sequence can continue indefinitely: 2, 4, 8, 16, 32, and so on.
-However, if we take the number 0 and apply it to this function, we always get 0.
-This is called a **fixed point**.

-**Kleene’s theorem** states that for any computable function there is a fixed point.
-In other words, if we have a function that we can compute algorithmically, we can find an input value for which the output is identical to the input.
+We do think that Kleene’s recursion theorem is the mathematical backbone of computer virology.
+In computability theory, Kleene's recursion theorems are a pair of fundamental results about the application of computable functions to their own descriptions.
+The theorems were first proved by Stephen Kleene in 1938 and appear in his 1952 book “Introduction to Metamathematics”.
+The recursion theorems can be applied to construct fixed points of certain operations on computable functions, to generate quines, and to construct functions defined via recursive definitions.

-## How I assimilated Fixed points, Kleene's theorem to Quines
+## How I assimilated Fixed points to Quines

-In the context of programming and the theory of programming languages, we have to understand this sentence "Fixed point of an execution environment".
-We will define the key words :
+In the context of programming and the theory of programming languages, we have to understand this definition of a quine -> "A quine is a fixed point of an execution environment".
+We will define the keywords :

 **<u>Execution environment</u>**: The execution environment refers to all the resources and parameters required to run a computer program.
 It